ThisisRDSharma/Siddu-/README.md

 The AUC analytical framework evaluated across different time periods illuminates model performance through diverse stress testing scenarios.
 The established baseline AUC represents optimal performance, while the 10% and 20% degradation thresholds effectively capture distinct levels of economic pressure within the testing framework.

+In the stress testing framework, model performance is evaluated over different time periods using AUC as a benchmark.
+The baseline AUC represents optimal model performance, while 10% and 20% degradation thresholds simulate varying levels of economic stress.
+These thresholds provide insight into the model’s resilience under different stress scenarios.